vrick6749/RederyckVazquez_T2A2/README.md

 Each time you have completed a requirement check it off the list.
 This way it will be easy for the educators as well as yourselves to track your progress.

-- [ ] 1.
+- [x] 1.
 Create your app using Ruby on Rails.
-- [ ] 2.
+- [x] 2.
 Use Postgresql database in development and production.
-- [ ] 3.
+- [x] 3.
 My app has authentication (eg. Devise).
-- [ ] 4.
+- [x] 4.
 My app has authorisation (i.e. users have restrictions on what they can see and edit).
-- [ ] 5.
+- [x] 5.
 My app has some type of file (eg. images) uploading capability.
-- [ ] 6.
+- [x] 6.
 My app is deployed to Heroku (recommended) or AWS.
-- [ ] 7.
+- [x] 7.
 I have identified the problem I am trying to solve by building this particular marketplace app.
-- [ ] 8.
+- [] 8.
 I have explained why is it a problem that needs solving.
-- [ ] 9.
-I have provided a link (URL) to my deployed app (i.e. website)
+- [] 9.
+I have provided a link (URL) to my deployed app (i.e. website)---->https://bookstopia.herokuapp.com/books
-- [ ] 10.
+- [] 10.
 I have provided a link to my GitHub repository (repo).
 I have ensured the repo is accessible by my Educators.
-- [ ] 11.
+- [] 11.
 I have a complete description of my marketplace app (website), including:
         - 11.1 Purpose
         - 11.2 Functionality / features
         - 11.3 Sitemap